hlrs-fcg/spada_fcg_fork/irspec/docs/stencil/lowering.md

 After field placement, each field $f$ is associated with an offset $o(f)=(o_x, o_y)$ and a stride $s(f)=(s_x, s_y)$.
 The offset and stride are determined by the placement strategy of the fields.
 It is based on the construction of a field dataflow graph, whose construction we describe in the following.

+### Removing Intermediate Fields

+Intermediate fields that are not materialized are replaced by the equivalent accesses to non-intermediate fields.

+In particular, accesses to the result of a materialize operation are replaced by accesses to the input field of the materialize operation.

 ### Field Dataflow Graph